 The men and women of the Cape Coral Police Department engage our community to foster positive and lasting relationships to improve our community policing service.
 Together, we continue to make the City of Cape Coral one of the safest places to live, visit, and raise our families.
-This is a priority for us, and one of the motivating reasons for reconstituting the Community Services Bureau this year.
-As part of this effort, we also increased our School Resource Officer program to include 25 schools, which necessitated hiring 23 new School Resource Officers.
+In the previous year we reconstituted our Community Services Bureau and significantly increased our School Resource Officer program.
+It is our belief that this change within our Department had a measurably positive effect on our community and our crime rates; and we look forward to continued success.
 Our organization is comprised of highly trained and dedicated professionals who serve our community with respect and empathy.

-In 2017, according to the Florida Department of Law Enforcement (FDLE) and Federal Bureau of Investigations (FBI) ranking of safest cities, Cape Coral is the second safest city in Florida with a population over 150,000 for overall crime; and safest for violent crime.
-2018 looks to be a continuation of this trend, as soon as the crime statistics are officially released we will know for certain.
+In 2018, according to the Florida Department of Law Enforcement (FDLE) and Federal Bureau of Investigations (FBI) ranking of safest cities, Cape Coral was the second safest city in Florida with a population over 100,000 for both violent and non-violent crime.
+2019 looks to continue this trend and be one of the largest overall reductions of our crime statistics ever; as soon as these statistics are officially released, we will know for certain.

 Our continued commitment to professionalism is affirmed with our ongoing pursuit of accreditation through the Commission on Accreditation for Law Enforcement Agencies, Inc., (CALEA) and the Commission for Florida Law Enforcement Accreditation (CFA).
 The Department has been accredited through CALEA since 1989, and received its ninth reaccreditation in 2017, which included the first reaccreditation for our Communications Section.
-We added the ISO/ IEC 17020 Forensics Laboratory accreditation through the ANSI National Accreditation Board this year, yet another affirmation of the professional commitment and work ethic of our personnel.
+We added the ISO/ IEC 17020 Forensics Laboratory accreditation through the ANSI National Accreditation Board in 2018, yet another affirmation of the professional commitment and work ethic of our personnel.
 The Cape Coral Police Department is one of only a handful of agencies in Florida that maintain Law Enforcement, Communications and Forensics accreditation.